Can A Meniscus Tear Heal?

 The likelihood it will not heal

 If the area remains stiff and your knee area feels “locked” for a long period of time, it is unlikely that your meniscus will heal itself naturally.
-It is now that surgical options should be explored, and you should book an appointment with your orthopedic surgeon for an opinion.
+If this happens, surgical options should be explored, and you should book an appointment with an orthopedic surgeon.
+At your first visit with Dr. Goradia of G2 Orthopedics and Sports Medicine, he will review your injury, symptoms, and lifestyle to develop the best treatment plan suited for your recovery goals.

-The good news is that previously, research showed that tears to the outer 1/3 of the meniscus were the only meniscus injuries that were repairable.
+Previously, research showed that tears to the outer 1/3 of the meniscus were the only meniscus injuries that were repairable.
 However, now thanks to new research and developments in orthopedics, those horizontal and radial tears of the meniscus are all capable of healing through surgery.
+Dr. Goradia uses arthroscopic surgery to heal meniscus tears that occur in the inner 2/3 of the meniscus and patients generally experience a full recovery, like those who receive treatment for outer 1/3 meniscus tears.

-Keep in mind here though that cartilage cannot be repaired properly once it is damaged, and removal of the cartilage may be the only feasible option.
+Keep in mind, however, that cartilage cannot be repaired properly once it is damaged, and removal of the cartilage may be the only feasible option.

 A knee specialist can help